ErlantzR/Bank_tech_test/README.md

 ## Approach

-It was decided to create 2 classes:
+It was decided to create 3 classes:
-* **BankAccount**, which will take care of the balance and methods related to change this value (deposit, withdraw)
+* **BankAccount**, which will take care of the balance and methods related to change this value (deposit, withdraw).
+It has injected the 2 other classes
-* **BankStatements**, which will take care of the statements and methods related (create them and print them).
+* **BankStatements**, which will work as a 'statement generator' (same instance can be used by several accounts).
 Transactions should include the date they happened in the required format (check 'acceptance criteria')
+* **TransactionHistory**, which will store the transactions from one account and provide them to BankStatements class when printing them

 ## Getting started